eschava/psmqtt/README.rst

 =======

-**PSMQTT** is a cross-platform utility for reporting system and processes metrics (CPU, memory, disks, network, smart disk data) to an MQTT broker.
+**PSMQTT** is a cross-platform utility for reporting system and processes metrics (CPU, memory, disks, network, S.M.A.R.T. disk data) to an MQTT broker.

 **PSMQTT**  is written in Python and is based on: